 - Mind Rape: A specialty of his.
 He makes an example of this by lobotomizing Vladimir when he's about to be captured in the White House.

-- No Campaign for the Wicked: His faction in Yuri's Revenge does not have a campaign.
+- No Campaign for the Wicked: Although completely playable in skirmish and multiplayer, his faction does not have a campaign in Yuri's Revenge.

 - No Historical Figures Were Harmed: His status as the mysterious and manipulative pseudo-mystical advisor to a Romanov is clearly reminiscent of Grigori Rasputin.

-- Non-Action Big Bad: Other than his psychic blast, he is forced to rely on mind controlled units to fight, as he's otherwise defenseless - even worse if an Immune to Mind Control unit is approaching.
-The Soviets exploit this in their Yuri's Revenge ending by sending him back in time, with a dinosaur approaching him...
+- Non-Action Big Bad: Other than his psychic blast, he is forced to rely on mind controlled units to fight, as he's otherwise defenseless — even worse if an Immune to Mind Control unit is approaching.
+In Yuri's Revenge, the Allied ending has him being put in a special prison cell where he couldn't mind control a fly, while the Soviets exploit this in theirs by sending him back in time, with a dinosaur approaching him...

 - He also pronounces Einstein's name the way that the actor who plays General von Esling in the first Red Alert should have.